 What basic insurance (KVG) covers

-Compulsory health insurance (OKP) generally covers services that are effective, practical and economical (WZW criteria, KVG Art.
+Compulsory health insurance (OKP) only covers services that are effective, practical and economical (WZW criteria, KVG Art.
 32).
-For TRT, this specifically means:
+For TRT, this bar is met only in exceptional cases — typically confirmed primary hypogonadism (e.g. after testicular damage) or certain genetic conditions such as Klinefelter syndrome.
+For most patients, TRT is not covered by basic insurance.
+In detail:

 Medication: Depends on the preparation